lladney/COMP483-Group-Project/README.md

 **4. protein.csv**

-This should be uploaded to R and used to run the code found in CorrelationMxs.R
+This is a matrix of amino acid frequencies that should be uploaded to R and used to run the code found in CorrelationMxs.R

 **5. test.out.csv**

+The following images will be outputted once the CorrelationsMx.R code has been executed:

+**1. boxplots**

+A boxplot will be created for each amino acid, showing the distribution of frequencies for each one.
+The boxplots can be compared to determine any significant differences in the frequency distributions.

+**2. heatmap**

+A heatmap denoting the correlations between proteins will be created.

 ## Test Data